KoraXia/opencv/README.md

 Practice about basic opencv in python

 Pyramid.py:
-  Include Gaussian Pyramid and Laplace Pyramid. same as oepncv function pyrup() and resize()
+  Four level pyramid, include Gaussian Pyramid and Laplace Pyramid.
+  Same as oepncv function pyrup() and resize().